Dressage is an equestrian sport where horse and rider perform a series of predetermined movements in a rectangular arena.

 Prize

-Competition run on Fridays or Saturdays in a 20x60 arena during the day.
+Competitions run on Fridays or Saturdays in a 20x60 arena during the day.

 Para Dressage